OHI-Science/ken/country-opportunities/README.md

 ## README

 This folder contains information for Kenya from the OHI global assessments.
-[View the explore-data file](https://rawgit.com/OHI-Science/ken/master/global_explore/explore-data.html) that will let you explore data directly from the `ohi-global` repository, or modify the `.Rmd` file.
+[View the report-template file](https://rawgit.com/OHI-Science/ken/master/country-opportunities/report-template.html) that will let you explore data directly from the `ohi-global` repository, or modify the `.Rmd` file.
 In OHI global assessments, Kenya has a region identifier (rgn_id) of 43.

 In a few cases, data files are saved locally as `.csv` files for Kenya only because data for all regions are too big and are not kept on GitHub.